 What you need to know about diesel injectors

-A quick Internet search will come up with a plethora of products and methods that claim to clean dirty diesel injectors.
-However the reality is that unlike petrol injectors, diesel injectors aren’t that prone to developing build-ups that block their nozzles or affect fuel atomisation.
-In fact the symptoms that many attribute to dirty injectors – loss of power, missing on start up, poor running, increased fuel consumption and exhaust smoke are more often than not related to issues other than injector deposits.
+Unlike petrol injectors, diesel injectors aren’t that prone to developing build-ups.
+In fact, the symptoms that many attribute to dirty injectors – loss of power, missing on start-up, poor running, increased fuel consumption and exhaust smoke are often not related to injector deposits.

-Diesel injectors operate at very high pressures, up to 1800 bar (26,000psi) is not unusual, and this helps keep them clean, but it also means that, in time, they wear out.
-Depending on the type of injector and the vehicle’s use, this can mean they will need to have their nozzles replaced anywhere from around 100,000km.
+Diesel injectors operate at very high pressures, up to 1800 bar (26,000psi) is common, and this helps keep them clean, but it also means that, in time, they wear out.
+This means they must have their nozzles replaced at regular intervals.
 Certainly most injectors that have done 100,000km won’t be at their best and no amount of cleaning is going to change that.

-Chemical cleaners may assist in cleaning a dirty fuel system, or they may just loosen build-ups resulting in on-going fuel filter blockages, or other problems, but they will not restore a worn injector or overcome a mechanical problem in the engine.
-If you chose to follow the cleaning route, be prepared that it may not fully resolve the issue and that a proper repair of some sort may still be needed afterwards.
+Chemical cleaners may assist in cleaning a dirty fuel system, or they may just loosen build-ups resulting in on-going fuel filter blockages, or other problems.
+They will not restore a worn injector or overcome a mechanical problem in the engine.
+If you choose to follow the cleaning route, be prepared that it may not fully resolve the issue and that a proper repair of some sort may still be needed afterwards.

 Even a reconditioned fuel system won’t be able to give its best if the rest of the engine isn’t right.
 Many engine performance problems are caused by basic engine maintenance issues or normal wear and tear.
 So before blaming the fuel system it’s important to check the basics first.

 - Check tappet adjustment, if applicable.
-Can cause rough running, poor performance and increased exhaust smoke.
+This can cause rough running, poor performance, and increased exhaust smoke.

 - Consider the general condition of the engine.
 A worn engine won’t perform properly.
 (A compression test may help determine this, however be aware that a worn engine could still have satisfactory compression)